// LIVE MARKET DATA

 What investors learned

 Valuations matter — even for great companies.
-Buying Roblox at 40x revenue left no margin for error.
 The crash taught a generation of gaming investors that the best company at the wrong price is a bad investment.

 2023